-If your baby still seems unhappy or uncomfortable, it’s time to see your doctor or child health nurse.
+If your baby still seems unhappy or uncomfortable, it’s time to see your GP or child and family health nurse.
 Teething might not be the problem.

-If your baby likes a dummy, keep him away from foodstuffs and liquids such as honey and sugar.
-It’s also a good idea to encourage him to let go of the dummy
+If your baby likes a dummy, don’t dip it in food and liquids such as honey and sugar.
+It’s also a good idea to encourage your baby to let go of the dummy

 You can start cleaning and caring for your baby’s gums well before the first tooth appears.
 A couple of times a day, just wipe her gums gently using a clean, damp face washer or gauze.

 As soon as teeth arrive, you can clean them twice a day (in the morning and before bed).
-Wrap a clean, damp face washer or gauze around a finger and wipe the front and back of each tooth.
+Wrap a clean, damp face washer or gauze around your finger and wipe the front and back of each of your baby’s teeth.

 If your baby doesn’t mind, you can introduce a small, soft toothbrush designed for children under two years.
 Use only water on the toothbrush until your baby is 18 months old (unless a dentist tells you to do something else).

-Once your child is 18 months old, you can use a pea–sized smear of low-fluoride toothpaste on the toothbrush.
+Once your child is 18 months old, you can use a pea-sized amount of low-fluoride toothpaste on the toothbrush.